pabloboo/mynotes/README.md

 import …….. show → only import a specific part of the dependency.

 TIP: On Windows Shift + Alt + F → auto indent code.

+# Go from login to notes view

+pushNamedAndRemoveUntil → pushing is the concept of having a screen and moving phisically another screen on top of it.
+Remove means that you first remove the other screens and then put the new one on top.

+Put a comma at the end of each parameter so when you tap shift+alt+f it indents correctly.